RandomKiddo/IntroAstronomyReadingGroup/README.md

 This is an introductory astronomy reading group hosted for [PHYSDepot.org](https://physdepot.org/) in Summer 2026.
 For more information on the reading group itself, see the [calendar](https://github.com/RandomKiddo/IntroAstronomyReadingGroup/blob/master/Content/Introductory%20Astronomy%20Reading%20Group%20Calendar.pdf).

+The meetings are designed and intended to be roughly 60 minutes in length (including group discussion, problems, etc.).
+The only lecture-style format is Week 3 on stars, since it is difficult to cram all of stellar astronomy into one week, so there is a lot more information at hand compared to other weeks.

+*Weekly Breakdown*:

+1. **Week 1:** Our Cosmic Neighborhood: The Grand Tour
+2. **Week 2:** The Solar System
+3. **Week 3:** Stars: Engines of the Universe
+4. **Week 4:** Galaxies and the Expanding Universe
+5. **Week 5:** The Big Bang & Cosmology
+6. **Week 6:** *What the heck is going on?*
+7. **Additional Weeks TBA**

 ___

 ### This Repository